 Every new product or activity must be approved by the New Activities and Products Committee (NAP), which analyses the related risks and defines supervisory measures.
-A presentation to the NAP includes an analysis of CSR aspects and always includes a legal and compliance opinion.
-These measures also cover aspects linked to the transparency of the documents given to the commercial network and to clients, and their relevance with targeted clients' needs and understanding.
+A presentation to the NAP committee includes an analysis of CSR aspects and always includes a legal and compliance opinion.

+These measures also cover aspects linked to the transparency of the documents given to the commercial network and to clients, and the suitability of the new product to the needs, including their sustainability preferences when appropriate, and the competence of targeted clients.